Provincial Public Health Measures- Current Restrictions and a Path Forward

 Funding for Businesses Impacted By COVID-19

 - Small and Medium Enterprise Relaunch Grant: The Small and Medium Enterprise Relaunch Grant offers financial assistance to Alberta businesses, cooperatives, and non-profit organizations that were ordered to close or curtail operations, and that experienced a revenue reduction of at least 30%, as a result of the COVID-19 pandemic.
 Businesses, cooperatives and non-profits can use these funds as they see fit to help offset a portion of the impact of new public health measures or their relaunch costs, such as implementing measures to minimize the risk of virus transmission, which could include physical barriers, purchasing personal protective equipment and disinfecting supplies, paying rent and employee wages, replacing inventory and more.
-To support businesses affected by the public health measures introduced in April 2021, a third application period will open soon.
+To support businesses affected by the public health measures the Spring application deadline is May 31, 2021.
 For more information, including updated eligibility criteria and how to apply, visit https://www.alberta.ca/sme-relaunch-grant.aspx.

 - Changes to the Canada-Alberta Job Grant (CAJG): The Alberta government is temporarily expanding eligibility to the Canada-Alberta Job Grant (CAJG) to help businesses access the training they need.
 The expansion is effective until February 28, 2022.
 Expanded eligibility includes funding mandatory training, allowing employers to train employed family members, and allowing some business owners to receive funding to train themselves.
 In addition, other changes will make the application process more efficient.
 Learn more about the program and apply online at alberta.ca/CAJG.